AC-Polymer-SDL-4/Stirring-Module/README.md

 - Basic Python Coding

 # Step 1: Order Required Parts
 These are the materials required for the current design of the stirring module which holds 6 vials.
-Please note prices may vary over time.
+Note prices may vary over time.

 | Item | Supplier | Part Number | Number | Cost (CAD) | Total Cost (CAD) |
 | ---- | ----| ----| ----| ----| ----|